ChangePool/cardano-improvement-proposals/incentives/response.md

 Beck, A. T., Rush, A. J., F., S. B., & Emery, G. (1979).
 Cognitive Therapy of Depression.
 New York, NY: Guilford Press.

 Bradshaw, J. (1996).
 Bradshaw On The Family: A New Way of Creating Solid Self-Esteem (Rev. ed.).
 Deerfield Beach, Fla.: Health Communications.

+Brown, B. (2012).
+Daring Greatly: How the Courage to be Vulnerable Transforms the Way We Live, Love, Parent, and Lead.
+New York, NY: Gotham Books.

 Dante Alighieri.
 (2012).
 Inferno (; M. J. Bang, Trans.).
 Graywolf Press.